Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 Course Introduction: Have you ever felt frustrated during the table design process?

-• What is covered in the course
+• What the course covers

 • Who is this course for?
 (Feat.
 Developers and novice modelers who need DB design)

-• Lecture Curriculum
+• Lecture Composition

 • Prerequisite knowledge for taking the course